 Unlike many platforms, Engagez offers an optional registration feature with robust security.
 Each venue can be customized to send confirmation and reminder emails to attendees, which increases participation likelihood.

 Studies over the years have consistently shown that the primary reason attendees register and participate in online events is the content.
 Your program’s content strategy is trumped only by your marketing strategy in its ability to impact the success or failure of the event.
-People register and attend online events primarily to discover and consume content for education, inspiration, training, certification, seeing what’s new and keeping up with current practices.
+People register and attend online events primarily to discover and consume content for education, inspiration, training, certification, seeing what’s new, and keeping up with current practices.

-Most of our customers introduce content through SMEs presenting their ideas, experiences, and solutions in the form of presentations that include audio, video, slides and demos.
-There are also interactive audience engagement elements like polling, Q&A, social media and breakout groups.
+Most of our customers introduce content through SMEs presenting their ideas, experiences, and solutions in the form of presentations that include audio, video, slides, and demos.
+There are also interactive audience engagement elements like polling, Q&A, social media, and breakout groups.
 Consider what kinds of engagement are needed with your content and use this to determine the best type of platform for your organization.

 Though the organization’s goals and objectives need to be kept in mind during the content strategy planning process, it is a good idea to focus on the target attendees’ needs first.
 Amazing, unique content should be your goal throughout the entire agenda.

-The marketing plan will closely resemble a marketing plan for a physical event, or for any product or business.
+The marketing plan will closely resemble a marketing plan for a physical event, or any product or business.
 Email marketing is still the number-one driver of event marketing efforts for most organizations.
 The marketing mix beyond email tends to get very fractional (in most cases) with social media channels, SEO, SEM, and content marketing.
 The list of tactics is large and often is weighted by the particular market—B2B vs B2C etc.

 Since a whole book could be written on the various tactics, we focus more on what and why you need to market.
-Marketing prior to the event is, of course, critical to drive registrations.
+Marketing before the event is, of course, critical to drive registrations.
 But it doesn’t end there as converting those registrations to actual attendees is vital—more so than physical events.

 Just like physical events that offer free registration, the conversion of those free registrations to actual attendance can be a challenge.
 You need a meaningful campaign to keep registrants aware of the event, as well as excited and motivated to attend.